rust-lang/rust-forge/src/README.md

 <!-- All `<span id="..."></span>` elements are filled at run time when a reader
 visits the website.
 Please refer to `js/index.js` for how these values are generated.

+Avoid changing the "Current Release Versions" without also updating the selector in `js/index.js.
 -->

 ### Current Release Versions